Scooterminsk/Scooterminsk/README.md

 - 👨‍💻 I'm really keen on writing code
 - 💪 I like to spend my leasure time cycling and doing other sports
 - 🤓 I'm constantly learning new things
-- 📚 I like reading different books in Russian, Belarussian, Polish or English
+- 📚 I like reading different books in Russian, Belarussian, Polish and English
 - 😉 I will be a valuable asset to your company

 ## 📥 Connect with me: